-ASUS ZenFone 2 Laser comes with a 5 inch display with an HD resolution of 1280x720 and a pixel density of 294 ppi.
-Because it uses a IPS panel, the screen offers great contrast, wide viewing angles and, of course, a good colour saturation.
+ASUS ZenFone 2 Laser comes with a 5-inch display with an HD resolution of 1280x720 and a pixel density of 294 ppi.
+Because it uses an IPS panel, the screen offers great contrast, wide viewing angles and, of course, a good color saturation.
 It also means that you will be able to easily use the ZenFone 2 Laser in both indoor and outdoor areas and even in direct sunlight.

 The smartphone experience on ASUS ZenFone 2 ZE500KL

 In terms of connectivity, the ASUS ZenFone 2 Laser works well with 4G mobile networks and the radio signal seemed to be quite stable in our geographic area.
 This allowed us to have good quality phone calls.
 We got a clear sound that made the voice of our callers highly audible and easy to understand.
 It even makes it easy for you to have a decent phone conversation in a noisy environment.

 We have to also remind you that ZenFone 2 Laser is a smartphone that supports two different SIM cards, that can be active simultaneously.
 Still, when it comes to 4G mobile networks, the SIM cards work in a different way: while the first one will support speeds of up to 150Mbps (LTE and HSPA+) for downloads, the second one will stop at 2G networks.
 Also, unfortunately, this second SIM card slot doubles as the microSD tray, which means that you will have to choose between expanding your storage or using a second mobile service provider.